ken0225/RIS-Codes-Collection/README.md

 * In the email, please state 1) your real NAME, 2) your UNIVERSITY, 3) your GRADE (e.g., first-year master's student) and 4) your WeChat ID.
 Note that the information above is a must due to some reasons.

+* Some uncompleted/inferior-quality works would be removed from the list.

 |No.| Paper Title | Authors |
 | ------ | ------ | ------ |
 |1| [Intelligent Reflecting Surface Operation under Predictable Receiver Mobility: A Continuous Time Propagation Model](https://github.com/bmatthiesen/IRS-continuous) | Bho Matthiesen, etal. |